ploutn/iPresent/.trae/scratchpad.md

 - Confirm all styling options work properly
 - Verify transition settings are applied correctly
 - Test speaker notes functionality
+- Test presentation preview and full-screen playback
+- Verify keyboard controls and auto-advance features

+### Task 12.2 Completion Report

+**Completed Components:**

+1. ✅ `useMediaStore.ts` - Complete media management store with Zustand
+2. ✅ `MediaUploader.tsx` - Drag-and-drop upload component with validation
+3. ✅ `MediaBrowser.tsx` - Media browsing and management interface
+4. ✅ `MediaThumbnail.tsx` - Thumbnail display component
+5. ✅ `Progress.tsx` - UI component for upload progress
+6. ✅ `Alert.tsx` - UI component for notifications
+7. ✅ `Checkbox.tsx` - UI component for selection
+8. ✅ `MediaPage.tsx` - Updated to integrate all new components

+**Dependencies Installed:**

+- `uuid` and `@types/uuid` for unique ID generation
+- `react-dropzone` for drag-and-drop functionality
+- `@radix-ui/react-progress` for progress bars
+- `@radix-ui/react-checkbox` for checkboxes
+- `class-variance-authority` for component styling

+**Integration Status:**

+- MediaPage now has two tabs: Browse and Upload
+- Browse tab shows MediaBrowser with search, filtering, and grid/list views
+- Upload tab shows MediaUploader with drag-and-drop functionality
+- All components are properly connected to the media store
+- Development server is running successfully

+**Ready for Testing:**
+The media library is now functional and ready for user testing.
+Users can:

+1. Upload media files via drag-and-drop
+2. Browse uploaded media in grid or list view
+3. Search and filter media items
+4. Select multiple items for batch operations

+**Next Steps:**
+Ready to proceed with Task 12.3 (Create media preview modal with metadata display) once user confirms this implementation is working correctly.

 ## Lessons